 McGill is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in McGill in 2022 was $35,273, which is middle income relative to Nevada, and upper middle income relative to the rest of the US.
-This equates to an annual income of $141,092 for a family of four.
+The per capita income in McGill in 2022 was $31,111, which is lower middle income relative to Nevada and the nation.
+This equates to an annual income of $124,444 for a family of four.
+However, McGill contains both very wealthy and poor people as well.

+McGill is a very ethnically-diverse town.
 The people who call McGill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of McGill residents report their race to be White, followed by Native American.
+McGill also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.79% of the town’s residents.
 Important ancestries of people in McGill include English, Scottish, European, German, and Italian.

 The most common language spoken in McGill is English.
 Other important languages spoken here include Italian and Greek.